refinedev/refine/documentation/blog/2022-07-21-admin-panel-with-materialui-and-strapi.md

 ### Handling relational data
-Relations are not populated when fetching entiries.
-We'll use `metaData` option to use relational population for Strapi-v4 API.
+Relations are not populated when fetching entries.
+We'll use `metaData` option to use relational population for Strapi v4 API.

 The records from `/posts` endpoint that had a category id field.
 To get category titles automatically from `/categories` endpoint for each record  and show on our table, we need to use [`populate`](https://refine.dev/docs/guides-and-concepts/data-provider/strapi-v4/#relations-population) feature of Strapi v4.